-So, if you're experiencing "election fatigue" or just feeling overwhelmed by holiday to-do lists, I compiled a list of ways to decompress and reset.
+So, if you're experiencing "political fatigue" or just feeling overwhelmed by seasonal to-do lists, I compiled a list of ways to decompress and reset.
 Use this as a guide for your #SelfCareSunday relaxation sesh.

 Disclaimer: You don't need to do ALL of these.
 Just pick the activities that would benefit you the most. #SelfCareSunday is all about R&R, not chores.

 Take a Very, Very Long Bath or Shower

 Seriously, this will instantly relax you.
 Consider adding a few drops of lavender essential oils to the bottom of the tub for a calming aroma.

 Are you a book junkie living in a small space?
 Rather than attempting to squeeze even more cumbersome bookshelves into your petite home, choose a book tower.
 Towers allow you to stack your books and take advantage of vertical space.
 Plus, it's a unique way to display your favorite titles.

 Turn off EVERYTHING.
 No phone, no TV, no internet.
 Just unplug and unwind.
 Read the pile of books and magazines sitting next to your bed or couch.